Semihcansertbas/coincap.io_api/README.md

       ### I am using your application
        - Github username is {your_username}
 - Commit changes
-- After commit runners will start the execution for your code base.
+- After commit runners will start the execution for the code base.
 Ref: java_maven_allure.yml
 - When execution done, you can observe the new report under the About section and Actions workflows "pages build and deployment"
 <img width="1587" alt="Screenshot 2024-01-30 at 2 21 37 PM" src="https://github.com/Semihcansertbas/coincap.io_api/assets/40262346/11560c18-6b76-45c4-8a01-c17324ce8fee">
 <img width="1664" alt="Screenshot 2024-01-30 at 2 59 47 PM" src="https://github.com/Semihcansertbas/coincap.io_api/assets/40262346/a495bc97-5a85-423e-af7f-08959c578288">